Isla de Mona: Climate

 The Isla de Mona has a tropical savanna climate (Aw according to the Köppen climate classification), with a dry season and wet season and the temperature being warm year-round.
-The an average annual mean is 26.6 C, an average annual high is 31.7 C and an average annual low is 21.5 C. August, the warmest month, has a mean of 28.3 C and an average high of 33.8 C, while the coolest month, January, has a mean of 24.8 C and an average low of 20.3 C, although February has a lower average low at 20.0 C.
+The average annual mean is 26.6 C, an average annual high is 31.7 C and an average annual low is 21.5 C. August, the warmest month, has a mean of 28.3 C and an average high of 33.8 C, while the coolest month, January, has a mean of 24.8 C and an average low of 20.3 C, although February has a lower average low at 20.0 C.

-On 2 July 1996, the Isla de Mona recorded a temperature of 40.0 C, which is the highest temperature to have ever been recorded in Puerto Rico.
+On July 2, 1996, the Isla de Mona recorded a temperature of 40.0 C, which is the highest temperature to have ever been recorded in Puerto Rico.

 Isla de Mona receives 986 mm of precipitation annually over 126.5 precipitation days.
 Due to tropical cyclones, autumn is the wettest season, while winter is the driest.
 The wettest month is May, which receives 125 mm of precipitation on average.
 October has 12.7 precipitation days on average, which is the highest of any month.
 January is the driest month, receiving 41 mm, while April has the least precipitation days (8.3).